-- The WSU-PNNL Nuclear Science Institute will help prevent the use of illicit nuclear materials, resolve issues in nuclear waste management, and advance the development of nuclear energy technologies.
+- The WSU-PNNL Nuclear Science Institute aims to understand and control how materials evolve in radiation environments in order to prevent the use of illicit nuclear materials, resolve issues in nuclear waste management, and advance next-generation nuclear energy.

-- The WSU-PNNL Advanced Grid Institute will develop advanced controls and operations for complex power grids of the future.
+- The WSU-PNNL Advanced Grid Institute will develop and implement a simulation platform and data framework to enable advanced controls and operations for complex power grids of the future.

 - The WSU-PNNL Bioproducts Institute will research ways to transform engineered plants and industrial, agricultural, and municipal wastes into valuable materials and chemicals.
 It will also cultivate the next generation of bioproducts scientists.